-Dr. Frehot Hailou Program Coordinator 105 Hill Hall (304) 766-3057 fhailou@wvstateu.edu
+Dr. Suvayan De Program Coordinator Economics 106 Hill Hall (304) 766-3095 sde@wvstateu.edu

 Economics is the study of how the economy works using descriptions, called models, of how individuals and organizations may make decisions to achieve their goals.
 Economic models are used to make predictions or forecasts.